JNRowe/jnrowe.github.io/articles/tips/Zsh_and_the_vcs.rst

 9 years of using bash_, and for no particularly good reason either as they’re both great interactive shells.
 I guess all the *Kool Kids* are doing it, and I’m just playing catchup.
-The one side effect of that is I’m now scribbling tips about ``Zsh`` too...
+The one side effect of that is I’m now scribbling tips about :command:`zsh` too…

-In a screenshot I posted in our bugtracker — that was considerably less staged than the example above — one of my more visual hunks of ``Zsh`` configuration was visible, leading to the following question from Dan Wilson:
+In a screenshot I posted in our bugtracker — that was considerably less staged than the example above — one of my more visual hunks of :command:`zsh` configuration was visible, leading to the following question from Dan Wilson:

     Okay, ‘fess time.
-How do you get ``git`` branch names in the prompt?
+How do you get :command:`git` branch names in the prompt?
 How do you make the funky arrows show repo status?

-Firstly, I use oh-my-zsh_ which is an excellent basis for ``Zsh`` configuration files.
-My prompt settings work within that framework, although they could be converted to work with *plain* ``Zsh`` if you have the inclination.
+Firstly, I use oh-my-zsh_ which is an excellent basis for :command:`zsh` configuration files.
+My prompt settings work within that framework, although they could be converted to work with *plain* :command:`zsh` if you have the inclination.

 If you want to see my entire “theme” file you can `clone my fork`_ and look at `oh-my-zsh/themes/jnrowe.zsh-theme`_.